sap-tutorials/Tutorials/tutorials/sth-translate-fiori-app/sth-translate-fiori-app.md

 ## Details
 ### You will learn
-You will translate a sample Fiori app using the translation service from the *SAP Translation Hub*.
+You will translate a sample Fiori app using SAP Translation Hub.

 ### Time to Complete
 **10 Min**.